 The program has also sponsored the journal Chinese Literature: Essays, Articles, Reviews (CLEAR) since its inception in 1979.

-The nearly fifty Ph.D.s who have graduated from our literature and culture program since its inception in the early 1960s have been provided the kind of solid background in texts and theories that have allowed them to find positions at Columbia, Dartmouth, Harvard, Ohio State, Princeton, Wisconsin, Yale, and many other noted institutions in the U.S. and abroad.
+The Ph.D.s who have graduated from our literature and culture program since its inception in the early 1960s have been provided the kind of solid background in texts and theories that have allowed them to find positions at Columbia, Dartmouth, Harvard, Ohio State, Princeton, Wisconsin, Yale, and other noted institutions in the U.S. and abroad.

 Our literature and culture program encourages students to study with well-known experts in programs such as history, Asian American studies, communication arts, English literature, political science, and women's studies.